ssc-meetups-community/meetups/index.md

 Especially the '(next) scheduled meetup' field is most likely *outdated*.
 If the meetup has some kind of contact details (email, FB group, Google group, anything) listed, we encourage that you try to contact them directly.

+### How to use this repository?

+Our current solution is very simple and low-tech (this is on purpose): this is a simple text file with some added pretty html.

+Press `Ctrl-F` in your web browser, and search for a location nearby you.

 ### I'm organizing a meetup, what I should do?

 We'd appreciate if you created an external webpage (or similar) in the public internet that you regularly update, and [then tell us about it](https://github.com/ssc-meetups-community/meetups/issues) so that we can link to there.